USSBA/hubzone-api/README.md

 ```
 git checkout develop
 cp example.env .env
-# edit .env to provide your postgresql user/password and, if necessary, override any defaults
+# edit .env to provide your PostgreSQL user/password and, if necessary, override any defaults
 ```

 Then run the following: